- Our Garden Center

 Americans plant more turf grass than any other groundcover; however, grass does not do well everywhere.
-Other groundcovers can be used for areas where grass is not practical.
+Other groundcovers can be used for areas where growing grass is not practical.
 This includes steep slopes, narrow or hard to reach locations, areas around shallow-rooted trees, and very shady spots.

 Good site preparation is essential for giving your plants a good start.
 Work with a small area to start off, and expand it over time.
 Turn the soil using a tiller or a spade, and amend the soil with ample quantities of organic matter.
 Most groundcovers are highly adaptable and will grow well in a wide range of pH (see chart below).

 Spring is the ideal time to plant, although you can plant in summer provided you supply adequate water.
 Plant early in the fall, giving the roots time to get established before winter sets in.
 Choose your plants according to the light and wind exposure.
-Proper spacing will insure good coverage and erosion control for steep areas.
+Proper spacing will ensure good coverage and erosion control for steep areas.
 Watering is essential to get your newly planted area established.
 Pull weeds as soon as they pop up and before they go to seed.
 You can fill in with colorful annuals the first year.
 Once established, the maintenance for groundcovers decreases.

 Our groundcover flats are sold in counts of 50 peat pots or 100 bare rooted plants.

 A beautiful low-growing ground cover that forms a dense mat of glossy, mahogany colored foliage that really catches the eye; attractive spikes of bright blue flowers add interest in spring, makes a good filler for moist shady areas of the garden.

 Burgundy Glow’s attractive small crinkled round leaves emerge dark brown in spring, turning emerald green in color with showy creamy white variegation and tinges of purple the rest of the year.
 It features subtle spikes of sky blue flowers rising above the foliage from mid to late spring.